 DRaaS can be especially useful for small to mid-size businesses that lack the necessary expertise to provision, configure and test an effective disaster recovery plan (DRP).

-StrataCore can help you source a disaster recovery solution that best suit your company’s business needs.
+StrataCore can help bring clarity to this complex marketplace and ensure you get the best disaster recovery solution for your company’s business needs.

 Some of the features of DRaaS: